This article describes the General options window, where you can set up formatting for your instant messages and choose other general Lync settings.

-Select options to help improve Skype for Business (Lync)
+Select options to help improve Lync

 If your organization has enabled the feature, you can choose to participate in the Microsoft Customer Experience Improvement Program (CEIP).
 If you choose to participate, your computer or device automatically will send information to Microsoft about how you use certain products.
 Information from your computer is combined with other CEIP data to help Microsoft solve problems and improve the products and features that customers use most often.
 To learn more about CEIP, see Microsoft Customer Experience Improvement Program at the Microsoft website.

 To participate in the CEIP, under Help us improve, select the Sign up for the Customer Experience Improvement Program check box.

 You can also choose to automatically send error information to Microsoft specifically about Lync sign-in and Lync Meeting connection issues.
 This information helps get to the underlying cause of the problem.

 To contribute sign-in and Lync Meeting error information, on the General options window, select Automatically send Lync Improvement Program info to Microsoft.

 Set your logging options to help your support team solve problems